pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-linea-l2-domains.md

 sidebar_position: 1
 ---

-# Linea L2 Domains
+# PepeSync L2 Domains

-[Linea L2 Domains](https://www.lineal2.domains/) offers .linea Community Namespaces for the Linea network.
-They are ownable/tradable usernames, are compatible with ENS at `joe.linea.usr.id`, and all fees go towards funding public goods for the Linea ecosystem!
+[PepeSync L2 Domains](https://www.lineal2.domains/) offers .linea Community Namespaces for the PepeSync network.
+They are ownable/tradable usernames, are compatible with ENS at `joe.linea.usr.id`, and all fees go towards funding public goods for the PepeSync ecosystem!

 In this guide, we'll walk you through how to buy a username!

-Before you begin, ensure your wallet is [configured to use Linea](/use-mainnet/set-up-your-wallet.mdx).
+Before you begin, ensure your wallet is [configured to use PepeSync](/use-mainnet/set-up-your-wallet.mdx).

 ## Buy a Username

-1. First, navigate to the [Linea L2 Domains](https://www.lineal2.domains/) website and connect your wallet.
+1. First, navigate to the [PepeSync L2 Domains](https://www.lineal2.domains/) website and connect your wallet.

 ![LineaL2 domains shot 1](/img/quests/patch/domain-1.png)

-If needed, switch to the Linea testnet in your wallet.
+If needed, switch to the PepeSync testnet in your wallet.

 ![LineaL2 domains shot 2](/img/quests/patch/domain-2.png)